 As the tutelary shrine of the Fujiwara – Japan’s most powerful clan during most of the Nara and Heian periods, Kasuga Taisha was, therefore, an object of imperial patronage.
 That’s why it was rebuilt several times over centuries, similar to the Ise Shrines in Mie.
 In the case of Kasuga Taisha, however, this custom was discontinued at the end of the Meiji Period.

 The Lanterns of Kasuga Taisha

-Kasuga Taisha is also famous for its lanterns, which have been donated by worshippers to express their gratitude and support to the shrine.
+Kasuga Taisha is also famous for its lanterns, which have been donated by worshippers to express their gratitude and support for the shrine.
 There are 3000 stone lanterns lining the path that leads up to the shrine.
-They symbolise the guiding light of Shinto.
+They symbolize the guiding light of Shinto.
 And the number 3000 represents the 3000 branches of the Kasuga shrine spreading throughout Japan.

 Adding to that are hundreds of bronze lanterns hanging inside the inner buildings.
 These lanterns are only lit twice a year during two Lantern Festivals: one in early February and one in mid-August.
 But visitors to Kasuga Taisha can still see some lit-up lanterns inside a small room at the back of the temple.

 Similar to the deer in Miyajima, Nara’s deer have become accustomed to humans.
 That’s why they are generally tame.
 However, some might turn aggressive if they think you will feed them.
 Some are wiser and have learned to bow to visitors to ask to be fed.
-And good behaviour usually brings more reward.
-The deer’s favourite snack is crackers that are sold for 150¥ per pack.
+And good behavior usually brings more rewards.
+The deer’s favorite snack is crackers that are sold for 150¥ per pack.